yungshenglu/OnlineJudgeUVa/UVA-10098/README.md

 ---
 ## Input

-The first line of the input contains an integer n, which indicates how many strings to follow.
-The next n lines contain n strings.
+The first line of the input contains an integer $n$, which indicates how many strings to follow.
+The next $n$ lines contain $n$ strings.
 Strings will only contain alpha numerals and never contain any space.
 The maximum length of the string is 10.

 ---
 ## Output